-He’d been pretty relentless with his pimping at Dr. Peterson—coming on to him, Kate would say—and still Todwillow hadn’t gotten anything…but that (he said) didn’t prove anything.
-When Raelyn was selling cookies, Todwillow had wanted her to go knock at Peterson’s door.
+He’d been pretty relentless with his pimping—coming on to Petersen, Kate would say—and still Todwillow hadn’t gotten anything…but that (he said) didn’t prove anything.
+When Raelyn was selling cookies, Todwillow had wanted her to go knock at Petersen’s door.

 “Nothing’ll happen.
 But if something happens, we just nailed a perv.”

-So when they were looking for chaperons for one of Savannah’s class trips, Hibbler had said, no, no. In his mind he wasn’t completely sure this fear was sympathy for Peterson.
+So when they were looking for chaperons for one of Savannah’s class trips, Hibbler had said, no, no. In his mind he wasn’t completely sure this fear was sympathy for Petersen.

 “You a lot older than your…brother?”